Batavia (1628 ship): Construction

 In the 16th and 17th centuries, the Dutch were the major shipbuilders of northern Europe, innovating both designs (e.g. the Fluyt) and technology (the windmill driven sawmill).
 They did, though, use the "bottom-based" construction sequence, which uses a shell-first system for the lower part of the hull.
 The planks are shaped and then laid edge to edge, having the appearance of carvel construction, but are put in position before the s are installed.
 The shape of the bottom of the hull is therefore derived from the shaping of the hull planks.
 (Note: Clinker construction is an example of shell-first building, with the shape of the hull derived from the way the planks are fitted together.
 The frames (or ribs) are added later.
 Carvel construction is generally considered to have a sequence in which the frames are erected on the keel and then planked over: "frame first".
+Historically, this is an oversimplification, as carvel could also have a "frame led" construction sequence, with phases of framing, then planking, then further frame components being added (and so on).

-Historically, this is an oversimplification.
-Many vessels built in Holland in the 16th and 17th centuries had the bottom of their hulls built plank first; the planks were clamped together and held with temporary cleats.
+Many vessels built in Holland in the 16th and 17th centuries had the bottom of their hulls built plank first: bottom-based construction.
+The planks were shaped and then clamped together, being held with temporary cleats.
+The shape of the planks determined the shape of the lower part of the hull.
 Then the lowest section of the frames, the floors fastened over the top of the keel were shaped to fit the hull and installed.
 The frames continued with the first a futtock is one of the pieces of wood that make the side of a frames being fitted to the planking (but not to the floors), and these were then planked.
 The sequence then continued with second futtocks being fastened to the installed planking, then new planks added up the side of the hull.
 So we see the "floating futtock" which is only attached to planking and not to the floors or other futtocks.

-Early versions of carvel construction also had floating futtocks, as construction consisted of phases of planking, framing, then planking and so on.)
+Early versions of carvel construction also had floating futtocks if the "frame led" construction sequence was followed.)
 The "bottom-based" construction sequence is the same as used on Medieval cogs and some argue that this is an older Romano-Celtic building tradition.